kartoza/docker-mapproxy/README.md

 # Reverse proxy

-The mapproxy container can 'speaks' ``uwsgi`` protocol so you can also put nginx in front of it to receive http request and translate it to uwsgi
+The mapproxy container 'speaks' ``uwsgi`` protocol so you can also put nginx in front of it to receive http request and translate it to uwsgi
 (try the ``nginx docker container``).
 However, our sample configuration by default make `uwsgi` uses `http` socket instead of `socket` parameter (uwsgi protocol).
 A sample configuration (via linked